rigelk/PeerTube/FAQ.md

 ## Why host on GitHub?
 The project has initially been hosted on GitHub by ipbc-dev.
+We will keep it here as it is more accesible to everybody.

 ## Are you going to use the Steem blockchain?